 Slightly closer to Khao Lak are the Similan Islands, which are also famed for their diving.
 You can book private and group tours through Eco Khao Lak Adventure.

 In Khao Lak itself you can learn more about how the Boxing Day Tsunami effected the region at the International Tsunami Museum.
 A small exhibition recounts the horrors of that day in photos and video whilst a police boat just behind the museum demonstrates how far inland the ocean travelled.

-In Bang Niang, Soi Bang Niang is known as Food Street.
+Soi Bang Niang is known as Food Street.
 There’s a range of international and local restaurants here but we felt the area lacked atmosphere.
 The restaurants near Bang Niang Market were the most buzzing and, of course, on market day you can feast at all the street food stalls and enjoy a few drinks at the bars dispersed around the market.
-(You must try the mojitos from the Mojito stand near the main entrance.)
+(You must visit the mojito stand near the main entrance.)

 There is little in the way of nightlife in Khao Lak.
 The beachfront restaurants and bars close early and the only places open late are along the busy highway.
 We spent a few evenings listening to live music and enjoying the frozen daiquiris at Happy Snapper and also enjoyed the food and atmosphere at Memories Beach Bar – one of the highly recommend drinking spots in Khao Lak but be warned it’s a long, dusty drive through an unlit area of jungle to get there.

 There are a few souvenir stalls dotted along the main road but the best place for shopping is the Bang Niang Night Market – open till 10pm Monday, Wednesday and Saturday.
 We also saw signs for a new Hippy Market, sponsored by Chang Beer, near Casa De La Flora but didn’t get a chance to visit it.